xiasongh/poetry-aws-plugin/README.md

 # Misc

 You can also authorize by setting the environment variable `POETRY_AWS_PLUGIN_AUTH_TOKEN` to the CodeArtifact authorization token.
+This may be useful in CI/CD pipelines and reduce poetry configuration.